-When you’re in the throes of purchasing a new house and have what you think is the home of your dreams, it is important not to get get carried away – a home is the most important purchase you may ever make and so it’s worth ensuring what you see is as good as what you’re getting.
+When you’re in the throes of purchasing a new house and have what you think is the home of your dreams, it is important not to get carried away – a home is the most important purchase you may ever make and so it’s worth ensuring that what you see is as good as what you’re getting.

 New homeowners can be faced with a range of different problems when they buy a new property, including subsidence, wood rot and structural defects, especially if the building is quite old.
-The only person who is fully trained to deal with the issues a property might have is a surveyor.
+The only person who is fully trained to deal with the issues a property might have is a chartered surveyor.

-The money spent on a survey could save you thousands of pounds down the line and it could also provide you with ammunition to try and negotiate a reduction on the property’s price.
+The money spent on a survey could save you thousands of pounds down the line and it could also provide you with ammunition to try and negotiate a reduction on the property’s purchase price.
 But how do you decide which survey to go with?